clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 #### Update ChatAI on Save

-This setting controls whether eligible site content is processed automatically when pages are saved.
+Controls whether eligible site content is processed automatically when pages are saved.

 - When enabled, relevant content is updated during normal page save operations.
 - When disabled, content updates are deferred until a manual re-index is run.